 Gravure Printing

 Gravure printing, or rotogravure, involves engraving the image onto a cylinder, which then transfers ink onto the paper.
-It is ideal for very high-volume print runs and produces consistent, high-quality results.
+It is commonly used in the production of materials that require high-quality, consistent images over long print runs.

 Transfer Printing

-Transfer printing, especially in the context of OEM book printing, involves transferring designs or text from one medium onto the final substrate, such as paper or fabric.
+Transfer printing, especially in the context of OEM book printing, involves transferring designs or text from one medium onto the final substrate by high temperature and high pressure, such as paper or fabric.

 New Printing Technology